 Just stop the knocking; you’ll wake the entire neighborhood!”

-I’m told by Greek scholars
+I’m told by Biblical scholars

-Is better translated as
+In today’s Gospel, it is better translated as

 It implies a boldness that comes from familiarity